-During the year no material orders were passed by any regulatory authority or courtwhich may affect the status of going concern of the Company.
+During the year no significant material orders were passed by any regulatory authorityor court against the Company which may affect the going concern status of the Company.

-Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company (with its inherent weaknesses) work performedby the internal statutory and secretarial auditors and external consultantsspecially appointed for this purpose including audit of internal financial controls overfinancial reporting by the statutory auditors and the reviews performed by management and therelevant board committees including the audit committee the Board is of the opinion thatthe Company's internal financial controls were adequate and effective during the periodended on 31st March 2016.
+Based on the framework of internal financial controls and compliance systemsestablished and maintained by the Company (with its inherent weaknesses) work performedby the internal statutory cost and secretarial auditors and external consultantsspecially appointed for this purpose including audit of internal financial controls overfinancial reporting by the statutory auditors and the reviews performed by management andrelevant board committees including the Audit Committee the Board is of the opinion thatthe Company's internal financial controls were adequate and effective during the yearended on 31st March 2020.

 Directors' Responsibility Statement

-Pursuant to requirements under Section 134(5) of the Companies Act 2013 the Board tothe best of it's knowledge and belief confirms that that:
+Pursuant to requirements under Section 134(5) of the Act the Board to the best of itsknowledge and belief confirms that:

-(i) the applicable accounting standards have been followed in preparation of annualaccounts for financial year ended 31st March 2016 and proper explanations have beenfurnished relating to material departures;
+i) the applicable accounting standards have been followed in preparation of annualaccounts for Financial Year ended 31st March 2020 and proper explanations have beenfurnished relating to material departures;

-(iv) the annual accounts for financial year ended 31st March 2016 have been preparedon a going concern basis;
+iv) the annual accounts for Financial Year ended 31st March 2020 have been prepared ona going concern basis;

-(v) internal financial controls are in place and that such financial controls areoperating effectively.
+v) internal financial controls are in place and that such financial controls areadequate and operating effectively;